dart-lang/build/docs/faq.md

 `build_runner` relies on determining a static build graph before starting a build - it needs to know every file that may be written and which Builder would write it.
-If multiple builders are configured to (possibly) output the same file you can:
+If multiple Builders are configured to (possibly) output the same file you can:

 - Add a `generate_for` configuration for one or both Builders so they do not